-Facing them were Caesar's Roman legions, about 70,000 men, ready to fight, organized, structured and trained for combat, and whose camps encircled the oppidum.
+Facing them were Caesar's Roman legions, about 70,000 men, ready to fight, organised, structured and trained in fighting, whose camps encircled the oppidum.

 Caesar, seeing that the fortification works completely surrounded the square, decided to deprive the Gauls of water.
-Access to the river was forbidden by war machines and in front of the spring that gushed out at the foot of the ramparts, he had an 18-metre-high earth platform topped by a 10-storey tower (27 metres high) built to prevent the Gauls from getting water.
+Access to the river was forbidden by war machines and in front of the spring that gushed out at the foot of the ramparts, he had an 18-metre-high earth platform built, topped by a 10-storey (27-metre-high) tower, to prevent the Gauls from getting water.

-These works were a decoy, a diversion, because Caesar had another strategic plan: digging underground galleries, out of sight of the defenders, to dry up the springs.
-Despite fierce fighting and the burning of the tower, the Romans achieved their goal.
+These works were a decoy, a diversion, because Caesar had another strategic plan: to dig underground galleries, out of sight of the defenders, to dry up the springs.
+Despite violent fighting and the burning of the tower, the Romans achieved their goal.
 The Gauls, deprived of water, thought they had been abandoned by the gods and surrendered.

-Caesar was ruthless.
+Caesar was merciless.
 He cut off the hands of all those who had borne arms, but left them alive.
 This cruelty was an example to prevent a new insurrection.
-The fateful date of March 1, 50 B.C. being the end of his proconsulate, he wanted to return to Rome victorious.
-A "bunch of brigands" had almost jeopardized the rest of his political career.
-This fight in 51 B.C. lasted about two months, from mid-July to mid-September.
+The fateful date of 1st March 50 B.C. being the end of his proconsulate, he wanted to return to Rome victorious.
+A "bunch of brigands" had almost jeopardised the rest of his political career.
+This fight in 51 BC lasted about two months, from mid-July to mid-September.

-Gaul was now subdued and became a Roman province.
+Gaul was now subjugated and became a Roman province.

-Just 20 minutes drive from Moulin du Boisset is Saint-Sozy, a pretty village close to the Dordogne.
-It is the starting point for our new hike.
-During a loop of a little more than 8 km, you will discover a multitude of varied landscapes representative of the Dordogne Valley.
+Just 20 minutes by car from Moulin du Boisset is Saint-Sozy, a pretty village close to the Dordogne River.
+It's the starting point for our new walk.
+It is the starting point of our new hike which, during a loop of a little more than 8 km, allows you to discover a multitude of varied landscapes representative of the Dordogne Valley.

 Right from the start, you will find yourself in the corn fields and walnut plantations, cultivated on the fertile land along the banks of the Dordogne.
-The river flows not far away, peaceful, but you can still hear the cries of joy of children bathing in its bed, a group of young people camp on the beach of a small island, a fisherman throws his rod, a canoe passes, a bullhead swan, there is life.
+The river flows nearby, peaceful, but you can still hear the joyful cries of children bathing in its bed, a group of young people camping on the beach of a small island, a fisherman casting his rod, a canoe passing by, a bullhead swan, there is life.

-Then the path continues, becoming steep in some places, to bring us to the entrance of many cavities.
-There is no doubt that these cavities, testimony to the karstic landscape of the Dordogne Valley, are the result of past geological and hydrological upheavals.
-Our journey even takes us to explore the bowels of the earth by entering, for a few meters, inside a narrow gut.
+Then the path continues, becoming steep in some places, to bring us to the entrance of numerous cavities.
+There is no doubt that these cavities, evidence of the karstic landscape of the Dordogne Valley, are the result of geological and hydrological upheavals of the past.
+Our journey even takes us to explore the bowels of the earth by entering, for a few metres, inside a narrow gut.
 The coolness reigning there, the archway too low, and the numerous mosquitoes having found refuge there, make us turn back.

 We then continue on, seeing the Dordogne River through the trees, which continues its course, and then we arrive at a charming village.
 It is the stronghold of a few farmers chatting next to a stationary tractor.
-As a vestige of the past, an ox shoeing loom sits in the central square.
-It is very hot and a beneficial fountain allows us to refresh ourselves.
+As a vestige of the past, an oxen shoeing loom sits in the central square.
+It is very hot and a beneficial fountain allows us to cool down.

 We can see far, very far away by this beautiful clear sky.

-The orientation table allows us to get our bearings, and we can imagine the silhouette of the Mill on the horizon...before going back down towards Saint-Sozy where the tables of the cafés/restaurants are waiting for us to end this day.
+The orientation table allows us to find our way, and we imagine the silhouette of the Mill on the horizon... before going down towards Saint-Sozy where the tables of the cafés/restaurants await us to end this day.

 Of course, the route of this hike is at your disposal during your stay at the Moulin.

-Did you know that just 15 minutes by car from the Moulin du Boisset is the village of Collonges-la-Rouge, whose particularity is that it is entirely built with red stones from quarries that have disappeared nowadays.
+Did you know that just 15 minutes by car from the Moulin du Boisset is the village of Collonges-la-Rouge, which is extremely well known, and whose special feature is that it is entirely built of red stone.

-These red stones, whose colour comes from the iron oxide they contain, are also present at the Mill.
-The exterior paving is made of them.
-You can also see them, in places, on the facade and in greater quantities on the walls of the Royal Chamber.
+These red stones, which come from quarries that have disappeared nowadays and whose colour comes from the iron oxide they contain, are also present at the Mill.
+The exterior paving is made up of them.
+You can also see them, in places, on the facade and in greater quantities on the walls of the Chambre Royale.
 But let us return to Collonges-la-Rouge.

 Historically present since the Middle Ages, Collonges reached its apogee at the beginning of the 16th century when it became the place of residence of judicial officers, administrative officers and other senior officials of the Vicomté de Turenne, one of the largest fiefdoms in France, enjoying complete fiscal autonomy.
 Thanks to this opulence Collonges developed and numerous castles and manor houses appeared, which adorned the village and contributed to its architectural wealth.

-Then Collonges prospers by the culture of the vine, but in the 19th century, phylloxera destroys the crops and the town falls into lethargy.
-The houses begin to fall into ruin.
-In the 20th century, the rural exodus leads to the loss of a large part of the population.
+Then Collonges prospered by growing vines, but in the 19th century, phylloxera destroyed the crops and the town fell into lethargy.
+The houses began to fall into ruin.
+In the 20th century, the rural exodus caused the loss of a large part of the population.

-In order to halt this decline, the municipality of Collonges began conservation efforts in 1905, resulting in the classification of several monuments.
-From 1970, the rebirth of Collonges, is initiated by Charles Ceyrac, its mayor.
-The elected representative of Corrèze does not solve himself to this economic decline which threatens to disappear a heritage as exceptional as it is unknown.
-He created with other elected officials, the association of the "Most Beautiful Villages of France" which became a label.
-He launches a programme of restoration of the village and gives it back its splendour.
+In order to halt this decline, the municipality of Collonges undertook conservation efforts as early as 1905, resulting in the classification of several monuments.
+From 1970, the rebirth of Collonges was initiated by Charles Ceyrac, its mayor.
+The elected representative of Corrèze was not satisfied with this economic decline, which threatened the disappearance of a heritage that was as exceptional as it was little-known.
+With other elected representatives, he created the association of the "Most Beautiful Villages in France" which became a label.
+He launched a programme to restore the village and restore it to its former glory.

-Thus Collonges-la-rouge became the first village to be awarded the "Most Beautiful Village in France" label and nowadays it is a harmonious ensemble, in red sandstone, of small streets, towers, squares, castles, chapels and beautiful houses with slate or slate roofs.
+Collonges-la-rouge thus became the first village to be awarded the "Most Beautiful Villages in France" label and today it is a harmonious ensemble of small streets, towers, squares, castles, chapels and beautiful houses with slate or slate roofs.

 To be discovered at sunset, seated at the table of one of the many restaurants.
 A must.

-He just got out.
-THE guide published by the Dordogne Valley Tourist Office :
+He's just come out.
+THE guide published by the Tourist Office of the Dordogne Valley :

 - The one we are pleased to offer you on your arrival at the Moulin du Boisset.

-- The one which gathers all the sites to visit in our beautiful region and more precisely in the immediate vicinity of the Mill, in the Dordogne Valley and South Corrèze.
+- The one which gathers all the sites to visit in our beautiful region and more precisely in the immediate neighbourhood of the Mill, in the Dordogne Valley and South Corrèze.

-- It is the support with which we guide you, we draw you itineraries, according to your desires, to visit, discover, enrich you and spend pleasant days.
+- It is the support with which we will guide you, we will draw up itineraries, according to your desires, to visit, discover, enrich you and spend pleasant days.

 - It is the medium where you will find all the good addresses so that your stay, in addition to having a place such as the Moulin du Boisset, is as unforgettable as possible.